evansbenj/2024_BIO722/0_README.md

-# BIO720
+# BIO722
-This is the BJE portion of the BIO722 graduate course in Advanced Bioinformatics.
+This is the BJE portion of the BIO722 graduate course in Advanced Bioinformatics in 2024.
 Perhaps overly optimistically, this section will be squeezed into one 2-hour interactive lecture where the class will explore genomic data, including:
 * trimming fastq files
 * preparing a reference genome
 * mapping data to a reference genome